sebastianbergmann/phpunit-documentation-english/src/installation.rst

 - ``xml``
 - ``xmlwriter``

-If you want to collect code coverage information, you need to additionally install and enable one of the following extensions:
+If you want to collect code coverage information, you need to install and enable one of the following extensions:

 - ``pcov``
 - ``xdebug``

-If you use Homebrew, then the following command will install and enable the ``pcov`` extension:
+The following command will install and enable the ``pcov`` extension:

 .. code::

   pecl install pcov

-If you use Homebrew, then the following command will install and enable the ``xdebug`` extension:
+The following command will install and enable the ``xdebug`` extension:

 .. code::